Skip to content

 What is the best martial art for self-defense?

-The harsh truth about street fighting
+The harsh truth about street fights

 Self-defense is not a sport